I3uckwheat/blog-posts/composite-pattern/composite-pattern.md

 * The getCtx() and the getAbsolutePosition() both have to traverse the tree to get data, this is a prime place for caching.
 * There are two kinds of leaves here, an animated one and a non-animated one.
 Instead of having an animated leaf, one could have a composite that takes in leaves for animations.
-* If you move the position of any composite, all it's children move as well.
+* If you move the position of any composite, all its children move as well.

 ## Conclusions